ajmark/dinewithdinex/README.md

 Running the Node server on your local machine:

 1. Go to node application directory -> i.e. usr/Documents/webapps/dinewithdinex
+2. Type in terminal -> npm install
-2. Type in terminal -> nodemon app
+3. Type in terminal -> nodemon app
-3. Open web browser to -> localhost:3333 (or a different port if specified)
+4. Open web browser to -> localhost:3333 (or a different port if specified)

 ================================
 References: